refinedev/refine/documentation/blog/2022-07-20-refine-writer-program.md

 We ask for an outline before start writing your post.
 In the outline you need to explain:
 - Who is your target audience?
 - What will the reader learn from the article?
-- The outline need to include the main headings or sections of the article, along with an explanation of what will be taught in that section.
+- The outline needs to include the main headings or sections of the article, along with an explanation of what will be taught in that section.

 A good outline is a key tool for the submission process.
 It helps to organize thoughts and ensure that all the important points are covered.